Exponentials as Substitutions and the Cost of Cut Elimination in Linear Logic: Introduction

 The sub-term property is a folklore property first called as such by Accattoli and Dal Lago \cite{DBLP:conf/rta/AccattoliL12}, who also show a surprising link with the standardization theorem in \cite{DBLP:journals/corr/AccattoliL16}.

-\paragraph{Journal Version and Proofs} This journal version extends the conference one adding explanations, in particular \refsect{sub-term-size-explosion} is new, and most proofs together with the intermediary lemmas that were omitted from the conference version.
-A few proofs are particularly long and tedious so they are still omitted or partially omitted, but can be found on Arvix in the technical report \cite{DBLP:journals/corr/abs-lics} associated to the conference paper, which is accessible as version one ("v1", see the bibliography entry for the link) of the present paper on Arxiv (which is instead "v2").
+\paragraph{Journal Version and Proofs} This paper is the journal version of the LICS 2022 conference paper with the same title.
+It adds explanations, in particular \refsect{sub-term-size-explosion} is new, and most proofs (together with the intermediary lemmas) that were omitted from the conference version.
+A few proofs are particularly long and tedious so they are still omitted or partially omitted, but can be found on Arxiv in the technical report \cite{DBLP:journals/corr/abs-lics} associated to the conference paper, which is accessible as version one ("v1", see the bibliography entry for the link) of the present paper on Arxiv (which is instead "v3").